LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

 .. note:: Each RAJA build script for an LC machine does the following:

-            * creates a build space directory in the top-level RAJA directory named for the specified build configuration
+            * create a build space directory in the top-level RAJA directory named for the specified build configuration
-            * loads an appropriate version CMake module for the configuration
+            * load an appropriate version CMake module for the configuration
-            * invokes CMake with appropriate arguments to create the specified build configuration, which contain full paths to the compiler and any needed toolchains and a *host-config* file that contains compiler flags.
+            * invoke CMake with appropriate arguments to create the specified build configuration, which contain full paths to the compiler and any needed toolchains, and a *host-config* file that contains compiler flags.

           Host-config files, also known and *CMake cache files* that are passed